John King’s story and the inspiration for the charity by Laura King, Chair, Board of Trustees

 In 2015, we received the devastating news that John had been diagnosed with a glioblastoma brain tumour, a condition from which he sadly passed away on 22 November 2016 after an incredibly brave and dignified fight against his illness.

 Everyone loved John.
 Everywhere we went people knew him.
 John was delighted when we managed to arrange a picture of him with many of the students he had taught.
 We were all so proud of him.

 Creating the John King Brain Tumour Foundation

+And so the John King Brain Tumour Foundation was conceived and a group of enthusiastic volunteer trustees recruited.
 From money raised after John’s funeral, and with the amazing support of Tony Woods of Garden Club London, the garden is being upgraded and maintained as a wonderful haven for patients.

 Our first major project in 2018 was to raise £150,000 for a state-of-the-art neurological microscope which enables surgeons to remove more of a brain tumour, potentially prolonging a patient’s life.
 The Microscope is not available through NHS funding.
 From funds raised from the Great Wall of China Trek, the half marathon, our inaugural golf day and our flagship Gala Dinner at Claridge’s, we are delighted to now be in the process of purchasing the microscope for St.George’s hospital, an achievement we are very proud of.